Homelessness Gateway Service

-- providing short-term assistance until you can be connected with the right specialist service, including crisis accommodation, food and other basic needs, as well as funding for transport.
+- providing short-term assistance until you can be connected with a specialist homelessness service.

 We provide a coordinated response to homelessness through collaboration with the other specialist Gateways, including Youth Gateway Service, and Domestic Violence and Aboriginal Family Violence Service, along with generic homelessness services.
-The Homelessness Gateway Service also acts as the after-hours service for both the Domestic and Aboriginal Family Violence and Youth Gateway services.
+The Homelessness Gateway Service also acts as the after-hours service for the Youth Gateway service.

 Streetlink Youth Health Service

 Visit us on FacebookRead More

 We can support you with a range of medical needs, including:

 - sexual, mental and general health